Six hours of paralysis: Inside Trump’s failure to act after a mob stormed the Capitol

 But if the president didn’t appear to understand the magnitude of the crisis, those in his orbit did.
 Conway immediately called a close personal aide who she knew was with the president, and said she was adding her name to the chorus of people urging Trump to speak to his supporters.
 He needed to tell them to stand down and leave the Capitol, she told the aide.

-Conway also told the aide that she had received calls from the D.C. mayor’s office, asking for help in getting Trump to call up the National Guard.
+Conway also told the aide that she had received calls from the D.C. mayor’s office asking for help in getting Trump to call up the National Guard.

-Ivanka Trump had gone to the Oval Office as soon as the riot became clear, and Graham reached her on her cellphone, where he implored her for help.
+Ivanka Trump had gone to the Oval Office as soon as the riot became clear, and Graham reached her on her cellphone and implored her for help.
 “They were all trying to get him to speak out, to tell everyone to leave,” said Graham, referring to the small group of aides with Trump on Wednesday afternoon.

 Several Republican members of Congress also called White House aides, begging them to get Trump’s attention and have him call for the violence to end.
 The lawmakers reiterated that they had been loyal Trump supporters and were even willing to vote against the electoral college results — but were now scared for their lives, officials said.